loulai/follow_the_food/README.md

 This project is a when-I-have-time thing, so it isn't worked on daily.

-The project is test driven Ruby on Rails application.
+The project is a test driven Ruby on Rails application.